 We started with the Grand Rapids and Adventure Falls rides since we were already soaked from the park.
 On the way over to those the kids were stunned at the RipCord ride.
 When asked if they wanted to try it, they both adamantly and very loudly proclaimed NO WAY!!!
 Which resulted in lots of chuckles, smiles and nods of agreement from the other passersby and I am sure even the people in the harness even heard it.
 After we went on the Adventure Falls (twice) and the Grand Rapids they wanted to go the the Mad Mouse which was all the way at the front of the park… I told them we would work our way that way and see what else there was to ride.
 They had the carnival rides (winky the whale, drummer boy, Merry go Round/carousel) and games (basketball toss, ball toss, ring toss) along the way so we stopped and did a few of the “kiddie” rides.
 The kids loved the Lakeside Gliders.
 They thought that was so neat and wanted to go on it again.

-All over the parks they had amazing landscaping and scenic views, each area had thematic props and pieces to help lend its self to the the atmosphere.
+All over Michigan’s adventure they had amazing landscaping and scenic views.
+Each area had thematic props and pieces to help lend its self to the the atmosphere.

 We had lots of fun just looking at things as well as actually participating in the rides.
 Miss Z decided she wanted a Henna tattoo so of course Mr. D wanted one too.
 He got a turtle and she got a flower with swirls.
 Then they talked their mama into one as well.. so I got one similar to Miss.
 Z’s.

-At the end of the night we checked out the souvenir shop, picked out some neat things and took one last photo before we made the long drive home..
+At the end of the night we checked out the souvenir shop and picked out some neat things.
+Then we took one last photo before we made the long drive home..